-Upon admission to the major, students should consult the catalog or NanoEngineering Website (http://ne.ucsd.edu) for their program of study or their undergraduate/graduate advisor if they have questions.
-The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate/ Graduate Affairs Committee.
+Upon admission to the major, students should consult the catalog or NanoEngineering website for their program of study, and their undergraduate/graduate advisor if they have questions.
 Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.